 Renew and Request Materials from Home or School

-It is possible to renew and request materials using your library card number and a PIN (Personal Identification Number)/password.
-PINs are available only at the Circulation desk.
-If you lost yours or never had one, just stop in the library any time we are open to get one.
-Passwords/PINs and library cards can also be issued to students during class visits and when the Children’s librarian makes special trips to local schools.
+It is possible to renew and request materials using your library card number and a password.
+Library cards and passwords can also be issued to students during class visits and when the Children’s librarian makes special trips to local schools.

 The library subscribes to many online databases which provide access to contemporary and historical magazines, journals and newspapers.
-The children’s databases and most of the adult databases along with the library’s catalog, can be accessed remotely through the library’s website.
+Library databases along with the library’s catalog, can be accessed remotely through the library’s website.
 Remote access to some databases requires a library card number for use as a password.

 The Children’s Room offers reference assistance and there is also the adult Reference Desk, which is located on the second floor of the library, and is always staffed by professional librarians who can help you and your students.

-The branch, Children’s, and Young Adult librarians work in tandem with Beverly school librarians to create the annual lists of summer reading titles for the Beverly Public Schools.
-The library provides limited copies of the mandatory general summer reading list books.
-All required reading lists are posted on our website.
+The library’s Children’s librarians work in tandem with Beverly Public Schools to create an annual summer reading list for the Beverly Public Elementary Schools.
+The reading list is posted on our website each summer.

 Teachers may apply for “school” library cards, if they wish to have a separate personal and school library account.
 Each teacher may have their own school card.
 While these cards are under the school name, teachers are ultimately responsible for the items borrowed on the card.